 The Elevator Speech: Going Down?

-The business community has morphed beyond recognition, and communication styles, methods and technologies have a synergistic influence on changing culture and expected behavior at the executive level.
-The one way communication method suggested by speeches and pitches has been supplanted in most cases by an active and rapid interchange, a spontaneous sharing and exchanging of information and viewpoints.
+In today’s Brave New World of job searching, communication methods, and technologies have evolved beyond recognition, influencing culture and expected behavior at the executive level.
+The one-way communication style of speeches and pitches has been replaced by a more active and rapid interchange of information and viewpoints.

-Sometimes, even today, an interviewer might ask The Question: “Why don’t you tell me a little bit about yourself?”
-In the age of LinkedIn profiles, electronic résumés send by email, and internet based background checks, the interviewer is generally being rhetorical.
-What they’re looking for is a quick and easy path to determining why they are speaking with you, and what they can expect from listening.
+While an interviewer may still occasionally ask the question, “Why don’t you tell me a little bit about yourself?” it is generally a rhetorical question.
+In the age of LinkedIn profiles, electronic résumés, and internet-based background checks, interviewers are looking for a quick and easy way to determine why they are speaking with you and what they can expect from listening.

-To demonstrate your embracement of efficiency, the only information you should share is how hiring you will eliminate the problem that has caused you to be considered for this career opportunity in the first place.
-Jobs aren’t created by politicians or good intentions, opportunities arise through pain, because there is a lack that can’t be fulfilled without hiring someone.
-This kind of information cannot be imparted through a standardized presentation, and people simply don’t have time to listen to a speech, even thirty seconds.
+To demonstrate your efficiency, you should share only the pertinent information.
+Demonstrate how hiring you will solve the problem that caused you to be considered for the career opportunity.
+Opportunities arise through pain.
+And jobs are created because there is a lack that cannot be fulfilled without hiring someone.
+This information cannot be conveyed through a standardized presentation.
+People do not have time to listen to a speech, even one that is only thirty seconds long.

 2022 © The Barrett Group | Privacy Policy (US) | Cookie Policy (US) | Disclaimer